IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## (4–7) Salvation Applied

-* Conception of Christ (Lk 1:35)
+* Conception of Christ (Luke 1:35)
-* Regeneration / new birth (Jn 3:5–7)
+* Regeneration / new birth (John 3:5–7)

 <p style="font-family: 'Gabriola', serif;">
         “Jesus answered, ‘Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.’”
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>John 3:5–7 (NKJV)</em></p>

-* Indwelling and Spirit-baptism as belonging to Christ (Rom 8:9; 1 Cor 12:13)
+* Indwelling and Spirit-baptism as belonging to Christ (Romans 8:9; 1 Cor 12:13)

 <p style="font-family: 'Gabriola', serif;">
         “But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.”
-(Rom 8:9)
+(Romans 8:9)
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Romans 8:9 (NKJV)</em></p>

 <p style="font-family: 'Gabriola', serif;">
         “For by one Spirit we were all baptized into one body—whether Jews or Greeks, whether slaves or free—and have all been made to drink into one Spirit.”
-(1 Cor 12:13)
+(1 Corinthians 12:13)
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>1 Corinthians 12:13 (NKJV)</em></p>

-* Assurance of salvation (Rom 8:14–16)
+* Assurance of salvation (Romans 8:14–16)
   * The Spirit bears witness with our spirit

 <p style="font-family: 'Gabriola', serif;">